Dental care is free* for children from birth until their 18th birthday… That’s something to smile about!

-If you have recently moved into the Region, have changed address and need to update your details, or can’t remember if your child is enrolled with Bee Healthy, call 0800 TALK TEETH (825 583).
+If you have questions about enrolment, have recently moved into the Region, have changed address and need to update your details, or can’t remember if your child is enrolled with Bee Healthy, call 0800 TALK TEETH (825 583).

 In some cases, we may need to check if your child is eligible for free dental care.
 You may be asked if you have

 - New Zealand permanent residency

 - A current work Visa/Permit, which entitles you to remain in New Zealand for two years (does not apply to diplomats or

 - Some New Zealand funded student programmes (conditions apply)

 - An Australian National (must live in Australia permanently prior to visiting New Zealand)*

 - Citizen of the Commonwealth of Australia and people holing a current permanent residence visa (includes a resident return

 visa) issues by the Government of Australia are eligible for the full range of publicly funded health and disability service IF they are able to demonstrate they have or intend to spend at least two consecutive years in New Zealand.

 - Australian passport or other passport with Australian permanent resident/resident return visa AND evidence that New